 Create the entity

-- Inside the domain you just created, click Entities in the upper-right corner.
+- Inside the domain you just created, click Entities in the upper-left corner.

 - Entity name: Enter "credentials."